 Heating all of the houses is worthless.
 Because it consumes more time and energy and lost heat suddenly after you close the source.
 The best option is to heat just the space you’re sitting in as a room or office.

 For that purpose, you can either use an electric heater, central heating system, or gas heater.
 This way the heat inside the room will last longer and you don’t need to use the device frequently.

 If you watch drama, movies, matches, or listen to the news, turn off the TV after you finish.
 Don’t let it run while no one is watching.
 This lets your TV last longer and lowers your electricity bill.

 If you leave certain appliances like TV, receivers, gaming computers, microwave, and stereos in standby mode then turn them off.
 In this mode, they’re ready to be used but their machinery suffers and consumes energy.

 38. Purchase an energy-efficient washing machine

 A washing machine is another home appliance that consumes a lot of energy.
 Depending on the weight or load it can consume up to 2 KW for running for an hour of time.
-The best option to save electricity on the washing machine is to either choose a front load washer that consumes 50% less energy as compared with top loading.
+The best option to save electricity on the washing machine is to either choose a front-load washer that consumes 50% less energy as compared with top loading.

 39. Dry clothes in the open air with sunlight

 Otherwise, hang clothes in the open air in sunlight so they dry naturally.
-This is good for a long life of clothes and saves you money by not running the dryer.
+This is good for the long life of clothes and saves you money by not running the dryer.
 Dryers usually damage clothes fiber.